vsramanujan/asynchronous-javascript/README.md

     - So whenever there's a callback, there is a trust that the caller of the callback

-        - doesn't call it too many or too few times.
+        - doesn't call it too many times
         - doesn't call it too few times
         - not too late
         - not too soon